chu-mirror/chu-mirror.github.io/root/_posts/2024-02-18-choosing-debian.md

 In the past years, I've tried several Linux distributions.
 Starting from Ubuntu, to Arch Linux, to Slackware, at last I settle down on Debian.
 Despite all distributions has its own advantages, Debian might be the best choice for me.
-This blog explains the reason and gives a comparison among them and other distributions.
+This blog explains the reason and gives a comparison among them.
 The comparison focuses on three aspects, policy, usability and packaging.

 ## Policy